B.C. Watercraft Inspection Stations

 - How long has the watercraft been out of the water?

-Any watercraft or piece of equipment that was in any province or U.S. state known or suspected of having ZQM in the past 30 days is considered high-risk.
-Any watercraft or equipment coming from a state or province that has quagga or zebra mussel infestations and is not clean to the extent determined as practical by inspectors, and has not been drained and dried is also considered high-risk even if it has been out of the water for over 30 days.
-Low risk watercraft are those that have been used solely within British Columbia or other non-contaminated provinces or states within the last 30 days.
+Any watercraft or equipment that has been launched in any waters of a province or state known or suspected of having zebra or quagga mussels in the past 30 days is considered high-risk.
+Any watercraft or equipment that is coming from or is registered to a state or province that is known or suspected of having zebra or quagga mussels and is not clean, and to the extent determined as practical by inspectors has not been drained and dried is considered high-risk, even if it has been out of the water for over 30 days.
+Any watercraft that is dirty, crusty or slimy with the potential risk of transporting other aquatic invasive species is considered high-risk.
+Watercraft that have only been used within British Columbia or other non-contaminated provinces or states within the last 30 days and are found to be clean, drain, dry and free of mud, debris, plants or any other AIS are considered low-risk.

 Fines for Failing to Stop

-B.C. watercraft inspection stations (see map below) opened on April 1st 2018 to mark the start of the 2018 season.
-Watercraft inspection stations will be operational until mid-September in northern locations (Mt.
+B.C. watercraft inspection stations (see map below) opened on April 1st 2019 to mark the start of the 2019 season.
+Watercraft inspection stations will be operational until the end of August in the two northern locations (Mt.
 Robson and Dawson Creek) and late October in the remaining southern locations.

-Through partnership with the Ministry of Transportation and Infrastructure the program developed new watercraft inspection signs for the 2018 season (see below).
+Through a partnership with the Ministry of Transportation and Infrastructure the program developed watercraft inspection signs in 2018 (see below).
 The signs have been designed to improve visibility and awareness for motorists transporting watercraft.

 If you are transporting a watercraft in B.C. it is mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
 Failing to stop at an inspection station can result in a fine of $345.